 - Cross-functional teams

 2.5.
 FunIn the case of companies that use fun to describe their company culture, there has to be enjoyment and creativity in the workplace.
 A fun culture is one where employees feel comfortable being themselves, engaging in activities they enjoy, and having a good time while doing their work.
 Companies should create an atmosphere of laughter, playfulness, and positivity so that team members can have a sense of freedom and relaxation while getting their tasks done.
 One might feel that as far as words to describe company values go, this one is a little basic.
 But fun companies are often the ones who manage to retain employees the most.
-Similar words: lively, energetic, playful, and easygoing What employees expect from companies using these words to describe company culture;
+Similar words to describe a workplace culture: lively, energetic, playful, and easygoing What employees expect from companies using these words to describe company culture;

 - Positive work environment